 Outside areas and boundaries Visually inspected.
-The garden is mainly laid with grass and contains a patio area and shrubbery.
-The driveway is laid with tarmacadam.
-Boundaries are defined by timber posts and rail fencing,. timber post and panel fencing, timber post and paling fencing, stone walling and blockwork walling.
+The garden is mainly laid with grass and contains mature shrubbery.
+The driveway is laid with lock block.
+Boundaries are formed in reconstituted stonework and timber post and panel fencing.
 Ceilings Visually inspected from floor level.
 Ceilings have been lined in plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls and partitions are of timber stud and plasterboard.
+Internal walls and partitions are of timber stud lined with plasterboard.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Flooring is of suspended timber overlaid with chipboard.
+Flooring is of suspended timber design overlaid with chipboard.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Interior doors are of lightweight flush timber panel design.
-Some internal doors have glazed inserts.
+Interior doors are of timber panel design with glazed inserts.
 The kitchen has a range of floor and wall mounted units.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is an open fireplace within the living room.
-Internal deparations Vigually inspected Internal decorations Visually inspected.
-Walls and ceiling surfaces are finished in a mixture of paint and paper.
+There is an enclosed gas fire in the living room.
+Please see Heating and Hot Water section for further information.
+Internal decorations reading and not water section for future information.
+Visually inspected.